 On April 30, 1946, Rose Rochelle (as Rose Goldberg) purchased 273 Beacon from George and Grace Cushing.
 Over the coming years, she acquired several other houses in the Back Bay and South End which she operated as apartments or lodging houses, including 271 Beacon, which she acquired in September of 1955 and sold in July of 1957.

 On November 4, 1960, she transferred 273 Beacon and several other properties to herself as trustee of the Rochelle Realty Trust, the beneficiaries of which were her brothers, Abraham F. Goldbeck (Goldberg) and Carl Goldberg; her sisters, Evelyn (Goldberg) Nectow and Gertrude (Goldberg) Sohn; her niece, Helen Brown, the daughter of Louis Goldberg; and the children of her brother, Robert Golden (Goldberg).

 Rose Rochelle was married again in the early 1960s to Morris Bornstein.
 He either died or they separated by 1965.

 She continued to live in an apartment at 273 Beacon until about 1972.

-In November of 2008, John P. Holland and Joseph Holland, trustees of the HD 273 Beacon Street Realty Trust, purchased 273 Beacon from the Heritor’s 273 Beacon Street LLC.
-The Hollands were general contractors who specialized in renovating and reselling properties in the Back Bay and South End.
-In September of 2009, they converted the house into three condominiums.
+On November 20, 2008, general contractors and real estate developers John P. Holland and Joseph Holland, as trustees of the HD 273 Beacon Street Realty Trust, purchased 273 Beacon from the Heritor’s 273 Beacon Street LLC.